 Summer savory is an annual and must be planted every year.

-- Plant seeds outdoors right after the last frost has past.
+- Plant seeds outdoors right after the last frost has passed.

-- Allow plants to grow to a height of 6 inches before you start to harvest leaves for cooking.
+- Allow plants to grow to a height of 6 inches (15 cm.) before you start to harvest leaves for cooking.

 - While savory plant is growing and when you are using fresh savory for cooking, use only the tender growth on the plant.